Pancreatic Cancer: A Comprehensive Guide to Alternative Treatment Options

 Repurposed Medications for Pancreatic Cancer

-Mebendazole is from the same class of medication as Fenbendazole.
-In early pancreatic cancer models, mebendazole treatment led to reduced inflammation and dysplasia.
-In more advanced stages, it also lowered tumor size, lessened advanced tumors, and decreased metastasis.
-In 2021, a Johns Hopkins University School of Medicine study used two different mouse models to determine that Mebendazole could slow or stop the growth and spread of both early and late-stage pancreatic cancer.
+Mebendazole belongs to the same class of medication as Fenbendazole.
+In early pancreatic cancer models, treatment with mebendazole led to reduced inflammation and dysplasia.
+In more advanced stages, it was associated with smaller tumor sizes, fewer advanced tumors, and a reduction in metastasis.

 In a study at the Yonsei University College of Medicine in South Korea, a first-of-its-kind study on pancreatic cancer, combining Ivermectin with Gemcitabine proved more effective in slowing down the cancer compared to using only Gemcitabine.
 This combination treatment stopped cancer cells from multiplying by blocking certain cell processes.
 It also made the cancer cells more likely to self-destruct while affecting their energy production and recycling systems.
 In tests on living organisms, the Ivermectin-Gemcitabine mix significantly reduced tumor growth compared to using only Gemcitabine.